Ich0001/implementation-of-grid-ancillary-services-in-phil-setup/README.md

-# implementation-of-grid-ancillary-services-in-phil-setup
+# Implementation of Grid Ancillary Services in Power Hardware in the Loop (PHIL) Setup
+  by Jonathan P.

-This repository contains the models and project files created during my master's thesis
+This repository contains the models created during my master's thesis.